Kabbage Review 2020: A Loan from This Line of Credit Can Calm Your Cash Flow Woes

 Consider Kabbage instead.
 Kabbage has relatively low application requirements when compared to many lines of credit.
 Plus, its automated process lets you can get approved and funded in a jiffy, so you can smooth over your cash flow—before it’s too late.

 In order to qualify for Kabbage funding, you need to have been in business for at least one year.
 You’ll also have to have an annual revenue of at least $50,000, or you can show a monthly revenue of at least $4,200 for at least three months.
+You should also have a personal credit score of at least 540.

 These relatively lax requirements come with one catch: Kabbage requires a personal guarantee for its line of credit.
 So if your small business defaults on its loan, you’ll be held personally responsible for the debt.
 This puts your personal assets in danger.
 But if you don’t default on your loan, it won’t be an issue.